ShohagKaisar/Assignment-5-Donation-App-with-JS/readme.md

     2. How do you select an element from the DOM?✔️
     3. What is event delegation in the context of the DOM, and why is it useful?✔️
     4. How do you manipulate an element's attributes and styles using the DOM?✔️
-- **Toggle Active Status**: Toggle the active status of the "Donation" and "History" buttons:
+- **Toggle Active Status**: Toggle the active status of the "Donation" and "History" buttons:✔️
   - Change the button color to indicate when it's active.✔️
 - **Static Modal**: Display a static modal instead of an alert on a successful donation.✔️
 - **Reusable Functions**: Use at least 2 common functions.✔️